 Since October 2016, I have been an approved CGC Evaluator for the American Kennel Club (#93744) in the Boise, Idaho area and can provide training and testing for Puppy S.T.A.R., Canine Good Citizen, Community Canine (the Advanced CGC Title) and Urban CGC.
-I can also sign off on the AKC Trick Dog Application forms.
-I recently became certified as an AKC Level 1 Fit Dog Instructor and I am currently in the process of finalizing certification as an AKC Agility Course Test Evaluator.
+I can approve AKC Trick Dog program applications too.
+In 2020 I became certified as an AKC Level 1 Fit Dog Instructor and I am currently in the process of finalizing certification as an AKC Agility Course Test Evaluator.

 I have Shetland Sheepdogs, a small herding breed known for their lovable, loyal natures and their aptitude for numerous performance events.
 From the beginning, I have embraced training that focuses on positive reinforcement and reward-based methods with them that are mutually enjoyable for dogs and humans.
 A few of my influential heroes are Patricia McConnell, Pat Miller and Paul Owens.
 I am also inspired by the work of Sarah Stremming and I continue to learn from the many gifted trainers at the Fenzi Dog Sports Academy.

 I have experienced incredible success with my first dog, MACH Shalamar Flashdance “Oliver,” (7/29/2007-2/21/2021) who earned his CGC title in 2009.
-He has gone on to complete an AKC Agility Master Agility Championship, has competed twice at NADAC National Agility Championships, winning Team Champion and Highest Scoring Veteran Sheltie in 2014.
+He went on to complete an AKC Agility Master Agility Championship, and competed twice at NADAC National Agility Championships, winning Team Champion and Highest Scoring Veteran Sheltie in 2014.
 In 2015 Oliver made the Bad Dog Agility Breed Power 10 list in the 12″ Preferred category.
-Oliver has also competed in AKC Rally, AHBA Herding, and BarnHunt.
+Oliver has also competed and earned titles in AKC Rally, AHBA Herding, and BarnHunt.
 In 2014, Oliver was one of the first dogs in Idaho to earn the Community Canine Advanced CGC Title.
 One of his favorite jobs was helping me with CGC Tests as the distraction dog.
-When he retired from agility and is working on accumulating titles in AKC Trick Dog and Scent Work with the same joy and success.
-Oliver is a very special first dog who made it all seem easy!
+When he retired from agility he pursued AKC Trick Dog and Scent Work with joy and success.
+Oliver was a very special first dog who made it all seem easy!

-My beautiful and spirited young girl Twilyte Allstar “Dodger” competes in AKC rally, AKC, USDAA and NADAC agility, Barnhunt, AKC Scent Work, Trick Dog, Herding and UKC Conformation, where she has one Best in Show (Altered Class) win.
+My beautiful and spirited girl Twilyte Allstar “Dodger” competes in AKC Scent Work, Rally, Barnhunt, Trick Dog, Herding and UKC Conformation, where she has one Best in Show (Altered Class) win.
 She was the first dog in Idaho to earn the AKC Act-!
 Agility Title, but she plays agility just for fun.
 She recently met the qualifications earn a Versatility Champion Title from the Association of Working Shetland Sheepdogs!
 Dodger has taught me a great deal about how to work with a very intense, fast, sensitive dog with significant drive and desire to understand her task.